StevenBlack/vocab/million-dollar-words.md

 Slang belonging to a specific group or class.
 When you know the argot of computers, you can talk with the hackers in the MIS department.
 Pronounced AR-GOH.

+### arrant
+Downright; thorough; unmitigated; notorious: "an arrant fool."
+Also wandering; errant.

 ### arriviste
 Someone who has acquired success by dubious means and who insists on flaunting it.
 A contemporary example would be Ivan Boesky, John Gotti or even Jessica Hahn.
 Unless they go to jail, one generation's arrivistes are another's old money.

 ### arrogate
 To claim for oneself without justification, such as Germany arrogating the Sudetenland prior to World War II.
 Can you arrogate the plum assignments from your rival coworker?

+### artifice
+A clever trick or stratagem; a cunning, crafty device or expedient; wile.
+Trickery; guile; craftiness.
+Cunning; ingenuity; inventiveness.
+A skillful or artful contrivance or expedient.

 ### ascetic